 After you have opened your sales message with your big idea headline, you now need to get your prospect intrigued and excited emotionally so that they read, watch or listen to your whole sales presentation and we do that with something called The Lead.

-This is the most important part of your sales copy (next to your offer) because this really is the make or break part of your sales copy…whether your prospect reads your entire sales message or whether they get bored and click away from your sales page…so it is critically important that we get this right.
+This is the most important part of your sales copy along with your Big Idea because this really is the make or break part of your sales copy…whether your prospect reads your entire sales message or whether they get bored and click away from your sales page…so it is critically important that we get this right.

 It is also important to note that the lead also includes your big idea headline.
 Your headline introduces the big idea to your prospects and is designed to intrigue and excite them and the opening copy after your headline will hook your prospect emotionally so that they read your entire sales message.

 Your lead should typically be 300 to 800 words long which then transitions into your main body copy.

 There are 7 different formulas that you can use to construct your lead depending on your prospects problem/solution awareness level and how aware they are of you and your products and services.